ROCm/omniperf/README.md

 Omniperf follows a
 [main-dev](https://nvie.com/posts/a-successful-git-branching-model/)
 branching model.
-As a result, our latest stable release is shipped from the `main` branch, while new features are developed in our `dev` branch.
+As a result, our latest stable release is shipped from the `amd-mainline` branch, while new features are developed in our `amd-staging` branch.

-Users may checkout `dev` to preview upcoming features.
+Users may checkout `amd-staging` to preview upcoming features.

 ## How to Cite